 More ideas on what dads really want for Father’s Day

 Again let’s assume that dads in Canada have similar likes and dislikes as dads in America.
-So when Rakuten in Canada polled men on what dads really want for Father’s Day, here’s how the answers shook out:
+So when Rakuten in Canada polled men on what dads really want for Father’s Day, almost half (42%) of dads say they’d like a gift card/certificate.

 One of the reasons that gift cards are so popular is the freedom they give.
 When you give someone a gift card, you give them the ability to choose the perfect item.
 This ensures that what men really get what men really want for Father’s Day.